Bioconductor/bioconductor.org/content/help/bioconductor-cloud-ami.md

-The startup procedure is similar to <a href="#launch">the launch procedure</a> discussed earlier, except that you are alsxo asked how many worker instances you want to start.
+The startup procedure is similar to <a href="#launch">the launch procedure</a> discussed earlier, except that you are also asked how many worker instances you want to start.
 The
 [EC2 instance types](http://aws.amazon.com/ec2/instance-types/) page
 tells you how many cores are available with each instance type.